takahser/nem-library-docs/docs/documentation/architecture.md

 # Architecture

-NEM Library works perfect in a [multitier architecture](https://en.wikipedia.org/wiki/Multitier_architecture), because it is the layer the between your business logic and the data tier.
-It enables the developers focus on the product rather than the
-NEM Blockchain specific API details due its higher abstraction.
+NEM Library works perfect in a [multitier architecture](https://en.wikipedia.org/wiki/Multitier_architecture), because it is the layer between your business logic and the data tier.
+It enables the developers focus on the product rather than the NEM Blockchain specific API details due its higher abstraction.

 ![Tiers](../img/nem-library-architecture.png)